 Additionally, deregulation of other commodity markets may in fact open opportunities for participants within the petrochemical and plastics industry.
 For example, pending deregulation of the power market may make it more cost effective for participants to outsource their power and general utility needs by selling existing co-generation facilities to Enron then leasing back utility services.
 Enron, through its energy market expertise could extract maximum value from the power plant and share the proceeds with the industry participant.

-Market Conventions and Rules
+Market Conventions

-In that all transactions in this developing market are over the counter to date, the transaction can take any for that accommodates the needs of the counter-parties.
-Regarding the financial instruments themselves, swaps, spreads, caps, and floors as well as exotic structures are available.
-The transactions are typically settled on a monthly basis.
-Depending upon the index used, the posting may be a single number or a range.
+All transaction are OTC and can therefore be tailored to suit the individual needs of counter-parties.
+Products traded in this market include swaps, spreads, caps, floors as well as exotics.
+Transactions are typically settled on a monthly basis and depending upon the index used, the posting may be a single number or a range.
 In the case of a range, settlement will be on the low, high or average.
-Length of term for each financial transaction can be three months to ten years.
-Typical transaction volume varies from a few hundred thousand pounds to multimillion pounds per month.
+The length of term for financial transaction varies from three months to ten years.
+Typical transaction values vary from a few hundred thousand pounds to multimillion pounds per month.
 In general, financial petrochemical and plastics transactions are governed by the terms and conditions laid forth in the International Swap Dealers Association, Inc. (ISDA) Master Agreement.